 Candidates may choose to apply through Millersville University or Shippensburg University.
 If all seats are full at one campus, successful applicants will be given the option to enroll through the other campus, if seats are available.
 Applicants desiring admission to a specific campus may also be placed on a waiting list if all seats are full.

 Students enrolling in the 60 Credit Program must complete 15 credit hours of field practicum, 6 credit hours of electives, and 39 credit hours of required coursework.
 BSW graduates in the Program may receive an exemption for some coursework, as per admission guidelines.

 Students enrolled in the 36 Credit Program must complete 9 credit hours of field practicum, 9 credit hours of electives, and 18 credit hours of required coursework, including a summer "bridge" course.

 Due to the cohort nature of this program, all courses must be taken in sequence.
-The 60 Credit Program can completed in two years full time (four courses a semester) or four years part time (two courses a semester).
+The 60 Credit Program can be completed in two years full time (four courses a semester) or four years part-time (two courses a semester).

 Fall 2013/Spring 2014 Costs

 Graduate PA Resident Tuition, General fee, and Technology fee.